EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

-All users need to authenticate is provide a set of credentials.
-I.e. username and password.
-So, we have this class that contains fields for both and that will be used as input for our endpoint.
+All users need to authenticate is provide a set of credentials: username and password.
+So we have this class that contains fields for both and that will be used as input for our endpoint.

 ##### The response data structure